Laillaa/CStat-Project/Report.md

 This overall decline in housing prices coincides with the 2008 U.S. Subprime Mortgage Crisis.
 During the early 2000s, financial institutions increasingly issued high-risk subprime mortgages to borrowers with limited repayment capacity.
 When housing prices peaked and began declining around 2006, many borrowers defaulted, triggering widespread market instability.
 While Iowa was not among the epicenters of the crisis, its housing market may have nevertheless experienced secondary effects, consistent with the observed downward pressure on sale prices during this period.

-### Stationarity Assessment with the Augmented Dickey-Fuller Test
+#### Stationarity Assessment with the Augmented Dickey-Fuller Test

 To determine the appropriateness of time series modeling approaches that assume stationarity (e.g., ARIMA), we conducted the Augmented Dickey-Fuller (ADF) test.
 The ADF test evaluates the null hypothesis that the time series contains a unit root, implying non-stationarity.

 Our test yielded a p-value of 0.0036, well below the conventional 5% significance level.
 This provides strong statistical evidence to reject the null hypothesis, indicating that the series is stationary and can be modeled directly without differencing.

-### Autocorrelation and Partial Autocorrelation Analysis
+#### Autocorrelation and Partial Autocorrelation Analysis

 We further analyzed the temporal dependencies in the series using Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF) plots, computed up to lag = 20 months, sufficient to capture dependencies across nearly two years.

-* The **ACF** quantifies the correlation between the time series and its own lagged values, providing insight into repeated cycles and temporal structure.
+- The ACF quantifies the correlation between the time series and its own lagged values, providing insight into repeated cycles and temporal structure.
 Strong autocorrelation at specific lags may suggest seasonality or persistence.

-* The **PACF**, in contrast, measures the direct correlation between the time series and its lagged values, after controlling for the influence of intermediate lags.
+- The PACF, in contrast, measures the direct correlation between the time series and its lagged values, after controlling for the influence of intermediate lags.
 This allows us to isolate the effect of a specific lag while adjusting for shorter-term correlations.

 ### Model
 ## Analysis